Klumpke/dd-blueprint/card-blueprints/replace-cards/popup_door_history_card/README.md

 ### Installation
 1. Go into Edit Mode
 2. Go to a door entity you want to modify
-3. Click on the three dots and choose Popup card
+3. Click on the three dots and choose "Popup card"
 4. Choose "Dwains Dashboard Blueprint"
 5. Copy the content of the blueprint file `blueprint.yaml` into the blueprint installation block.
 6. Click "Install Blueprint"